uavaustin/docs.uavaustin.org/guides/image-rec/src/training-data/basic-image-manipulation.md

 print(f"Image width, height: {*img.size,}.")
 ```

-Ouch!
-We'll need to take tiles from this image to make the input more manageable for the
+We'll need to take tiles from this image to make the input more manageable for the model.
-model.
 Let's make some 512 x 512 pixel tiles.
-This is the size we currently use for our
+This is the size we currently use for our object
-object detection model.
+detection model.

 ```python
 # Desired tile size.